megabytesme/MineLights/README.md

 - **Minecraft Fabric**: You must have the Fabric Loader installed.
 - **Mod Menu**: Required to access the in-game configuration screen.
+- **Cloth Config API**: Required to access the in-game configuration screen.
 - **(Optional) OpenRGB**: If you want to use OpenRGB devices, make sure the OpenRGB server is running before you launch Minecraft.
 - **(Optional) All other RGB software**: If you have any other hardware, ensure their official software is installed and running.